jacobcvm/Alpha-Knight-Survivor/README.md

 # 🛡️ Knight Survivor - Pre-Alpha

 Welcome to the **Knight Survivor** pre-alpha!
-This is a top-down survival game featuring melee and ranged combat, leveling up, and increasing waves of enemies.
+This is a top-down survival game featuring melee and ranged combat, leveling up and fighting increasing waves of enemies.

 ---